hongooi73/superheavies/README.md

 - \-5 recoil when firing ballistic weapons.
 The massive bulk of a superheavy makes it a stable firing platform.
 - \-30% stability damage taken.
 - \-50% crit chance when taking internal damage.
 The bulk of a superheavy also makes it robust against taking damage to its components.
+- Twice the total hit points in the head compared to a normal mech: 41 points of internal structure, and 80 points of armor.
+You can still try for a headshot kill, but it'll take twice as long on average.

 Superheavies have the following disadvantages: